elite-se/murder-backend/README.md

 ## Commit naming

 Please name your commits with the issue number preciding.
 For example a commit to the issue MUR-1 could be named:
-"MUR-1: Created game code service"
+"MUR-1: Create game code service"